epfl-ada/ada-2021-project-concatsanddogs/README.md

  - Clustering :  The BERTopic package is used to cluster the quotes into meaningful labeled topics.
 A subset of our chosen quotes is fed to it.
 It embeds the quotes using sentence-bert, reduces the dimensions of the embedding, cluseters them using HDBSCAN, and gives labels to the clusters ( which would be our topics, consisting of a few keywords) using a modified version of TF-IDF and MMR(Maximal Marginal Relevance)

  <!---[younes] --->
  - Sentiment analysis : Polarity scores from VaderSentiment library ( in the NLTK library) could be used to give a metric on the positivity or negativity of a quote.
 The VaderSentiment tool has been created to work best on social media content, which is appropriate as we are dealing with short texts.
-We also compare a sample of the results to other tools such as Flair and TextBlob
+We also compare a sample of the results to other tools such as Flair and TextBlob.

  <!---[younes] --->
  - QID to attributes & QID to readable labels:  From a dataframe containing the chosen quotes, the QID row ( only the first QID if many are available) is used to perform a left join with the dataframe from the "speaker_attributes.parquet".
 Since some labels are still in QID format another join is performed between the remaining QIDs and "wikidata_labels_descriptions_quotebank.csv.bz2".
 Code has been prepared to perform the same join but using chunks with the file containing all the wikidata labels ( "wikidata_labels_descriptions.csv.bz2") in case some QID weren't available in the Quotebank version.